aspose-cells-cloud/aspose-cells-cloud-docs/cells/developer-guide/validations/update-a-validation/_index.md

 weight: 10
 ---

-This REST API indicates to update worksheet validation by index.
+This REST API indicates to update worksheet validation by index on an Excel worksheet.

 ## RSET API